Skip to main content

 To solve a system of equations algebraically, we first define the variables and the equations in the system.

-In this case, the first argument to solve is a list of equations and the following arguments are the variables being solved for.
+In this case, the first argument we pass to solve is a list of equations and the following arguments are the variables being solved for.

 Observe that Sage returns a nested list structure.
 The outer list contains all possible solutions to the system (in this case, there is only one solution).
 Each solution is represented as an inner list of equations showing the value of each variable.